b11876/Security-and-Privacy-Understanding-Practices-and-Challenges-of-Independent-AI-Agent-Developers/README.md

 The interview script contains an interview outline for discussions with individual AI Agent developers, primarily covering four sections: General Understanding, Development Practices and Tools, Probe/Security Scenarios, and Expectations.

 The codebook for the data analysis includes themes for three research questions, along with their subthemes and descriptions.

+Backup access on OSF (anonymous view-only): <https://osf.io/bgzsm/overview?view_only=1934872605df4d59a00c0af32d7f64fe>
+If in-browser preview fails, please use Download to retrieve the documents.